finos/common-domain-model/documentation/source/documentation.rst

    rounding CollateralRounding (0..1)
    bespokeTransferTiming BespokeTransferTiming (0..1)

 This set of elections is modelled to directly reflect the equivalent paragraph in the ISDA documentation, for example Paragraph 13 (c) of the ISDA 2018 CSA (Security Interest – New York Law).
+The cardinality constraint requires ``threshold`` and ``minimumTransferAmount`` to be specified, as it is an elective provision in all Credit Support Agreements currently supported in CDM.
+Other clauses such as ``marginApproach`` are not elective provisions in all supported agreements so the cardinality does not require it to be set.

 Each attribute is modelled on the clause in the legal agreement and provides the necessary components to reflect the election structure.
 For example ``rounding`` allows the specification of rounding terms for the Delivery Amount and the Return Amount.

 .. code-block:: Haskell